7 Magical Books Like A Court Of Mist And Fury

 Fortuna Sworn is a fairy tale romance that follows Fortuna, a nightmare, desperately searching to find her brother, who has been missing for the last two years.
 One day, a mysterious faerie shows up on her doorstep and says that he knows where her brother is and will help find him if she agrees to marry him.

 Also, the main love interest gave me Roseanne vibes.
-The main difference between the books is that Fortuna is much darker than a book.
+The main difference between the books is that Fortuna is much darker than the book.
 It tackles dark themes like slavery and sexual assault and has a much darker feel, unlike Rhapsodic.
 It does have some of the trials that Farah goes through under the mountain to prove herself.

 I found many plotholes and weaknesses in the story in this book.
 The author only presents the main character’s POV, and she never questions anything!
 Also, world-building is a little bit childish for me.
 But I loved the fantasy elements and dark theme of the book.
 If you’re waiting for a dark fae romance, I recommend it.